jesseharold/gender-unicorn/README.md

 This version has several additional features:

 Planned Features:
+ - birth assignment not getting added to query, fix
+ - optional "other" text geting added as "undefined", fix
  - add tool tips w definitions from TSER
  - give focus to text input when you click OK or Edit button